Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Introduction

-Nonetheless, the multilevel Monte Carlo method can be used for SDEs with non-globally Lipschitz continuous coefficients when being combined with a strongly convergent numerical approximation method.
-Hutzenthaler, Jentzen and Kloeden~\cite{hjk10b}, for example, proposed the following slight modification of the Euler method~\eqref{eq:def_euler}.
-Let $ Z^N_n \colon \Omega \rightarrow \mathbb{R} $, $ n \in \left\{ 0, 1, \dots, N \right\} $, $ N \in \N $, be defined recursively through $ Z^N_0 := \xi $ and
+Nonetheless, the multilevel Monte Carlo method can be used for SDEs with nonglobally Lipschitz continuous coefficients when being combined with a strongly convergent numerical approximation method.
+For example, in~\cite{hjk10b} the following slight modification of the Euler method~\eqref{eqdefeuler} is proposed.
+Let $ Z^N_n \dvtx\Omega\rightarrow\mathbb{R} $, $ n \in \{ 0, 1, \ldots, N \} $, $ N \in\N$, be defined recursively through $ Z^N_0 := \xi$ and

-for all $ n \in \left\{ 0, 1, \dots, N-1 \right\} $ and all $ N \in \N $.
+for all $ n \in \{ 0, 1, \ldots, N-1 \} $ and all $ N \in\N$.
 Following~\cite{hjk10b} we refer to this numerical approximation as a tamed Euler method.
-Additionally, let $ Z^{N,l,k}_n \colon \Omega \rightarrow \mathbb{R} $, $ n \in \left\{ 0, 1, \dots, N \right\} $, $ N \in \N $, for $ l \in \N_0 $ and $ k \in \N $ be independent copies of the tamed Euler approximations~\eqref{eq:tamed}.
-In Theorem~\ref{thm:tamed_convergence} below we then prove convergence of the multilevel Monte Carlo tamed Euler method for all locally Lipschitz continuous test functions on the path space whose local Lipschitz constants grow at most polynomially.
-In particular, Theorem~\ref{thm:tamed_convergence} below implies the existence of finite random variables $ C_{ \varepsilon } \colon \Omega \rightarrow [0,\infty) $, $ \varepsilon \in (0,\frac{1}{2}) $, such that
+Additionally, let $ Z^{N,l,k}_n \dvtx \Omega\rightarrow\mathbb{R} $, $ n \in \{ 0, 1, \ldots, N \} $, $ N \in\N$, for $ l \in\N_0 $ and $ k \in\N$ be independent copies of the tamed Euler approximations~\eqref{eqtamed}.
+In Theorem~\ref{thmtamedconvergence} below we then prove convergence of the multilevel Monte Carlo tamed Euler method for all locally Lipschitz continuous test functions on the path space whose local Lipschitz constants grow at most polynomially.
+In particular, Theorem~\ref{thmtamedconvergence} below implies the existence of finite random variables $ C_{ \varepsilon} \dvtx \Omega\rightarrow[0,\infty) $, $ \varepsilon\in(0,\frac{1}{2}) $, such that